gdifiore/askdotmd/README.md

 ## Usage

-1. Open any code file in VS Code (e.g., `.js`, `.py`, `.md`).
+1. Open a file in VS Code
-2. Add a commented request, e.g., // Generate a sorting function or # Explain this code.
+2. Add a request in a comment (e.g., `// Generate a sorting function`)
-3. Trigger the askdotmd: Send Request command:
+3. Trigger the command:
-    - No Selection: Run the command to send the entire file to the LLM.
-The response is inserted at the cursor.
-    - With Selection: Select text, then run the command to send only the selection.
-The response replaces the selected text.

-4. Access the command via:
+   - **No selection**: Sends entire file, inserts response at cursor
+   - **With selection**: Sends only selection, replaces with response

+**Access the command:**
-    - Command Palette (Ctrl+Shift+P): Search for askdotmd: Send Request.
+- Command Palette (`Ctrl+Shift+P`): `askdotmd: Send Request`
-    - Keybinding: Assign a key (e.g., Ctrl+Shift+L) in Keyboard Shortcuts (keybindings.json):
-    ```json
-      {
-        "key": "ctrl+shift+l",
-        "command": "askdotmd.sendRequest"
-      }
-      ```
+- Default keybinding: `Ctrl+Shift+L` (Mac: `Cmd+Shift+L`)

-5. Choose an LLM if no default is set (Claude, OpenAI, or LM Studio).
+Select your LLM when prompted (Claude, OpenAI, or LM Studio).

 ## Demo
 [Streamable Link](https://streamable.com/advgvj)

 ## Limitations
-- The extension assumes requests are embedded in comments but does not yet extract them automatically.
-Ensure your request is clear in the file or selection.
+- Requests should be in comments; automatic extraction not yet implemented
-- Large files may exceed LLM token limits; consider selecting specific sections for such cases.
+- Large files may exceed token limits (select specific sections instead)
-- API rate limits or quotas may apply depending on your LLM provider.
+- Subject to your LLM provider's rate limits and quotas